CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mq_send.md

-# Function MQ_SmtpSend
+# Function MQ_send

 Send raw data directly to the SMTP connection.

 MailerQ takes care of its own output buffering, so you can be sure that all data is always delivered, unless the connection is suddenly closed by the peer.

-**Watch out!** MailerQ normally takes care of performing all steps in the SMTP protocol.
-If you start sending data yourself, the SMTP connection may end up in an invalid state.

 ```c
 /**